-Deeper observations by \cite{beki08}, however, show a problem with the identification of the brightest peak in the white dwarf luminosity function as helium-core white dwarfs.
+Deeper observations by \cite{beki08} show a problem with the identification of the brightest peak in the white dwarf luminosity function as He-core white dwarfs.
 In the new data the bright peak shows an extension to the blue, which is supposed to be caused by the more massive and older white dwarfs, which have smaller radii.
-In the case of helium-core white dwarfs, however, this would require white dwarfs with masses above 0.5\,M$_\odot$, i.e. above the minimum mass for helium-core burning.
+In the case of He-core white dwarfs, however, this would require white dwarfs with masses above 0.5\,M$_\odot$, i.e. above the minimum mass for He-core burning.
 The new data show also a second, fainter peak for which a fit with canonical C/O white dwarfs gives an age of 6\,Gyr.
 A possible solution to the puzzling difference with the turn-off age (8\,Gyr, see their Fig. 10) would be the rotation of white dwarf progenitors.
-Rotation increases the minimum mass for the helium-core flash by up to 0.15\,M$_\odot$ \cite{megr76} while at the same time increasing the mass loss on the red giant branch.
+Rotation increases the minimum mass for the He-core flash by up to 0.15\,M$_\odot$ \cite{megr76} while at the same time increasing the mass loss on the RGB.